Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 \subsection{Micro-Doppler Signature}

-Micro-Doppler Signature (MDS) refers to the representation of micro-motion, such as rotation and vibration caused by object parts, resulting in a characteristic representation that differs from the Doppler frequency variation.
-MDS is generated by the Time-Frequency transform methods (e.g., Short Time Fourier Transform (STFT), Wavelet Transform (WT)) on Range-FFT results.
+Micro-Doppler signature refers to the representation of micro-motion, such as rotation and vibration caused by object parts, resulting in a characteristic representation that differs from the Doppler frequency variation.
+Micro-Doppler signature is generated by the Time-Frequency transform methods (e.g., STFT, WT) on Range-FFT results.
 As illustrated in Fig. \ref{fig:radar-micro-Doppler-signature}, the spectrograms of walking and running pedestrians reveal different features.
 Specifically, the period of the micro-Doppler for a running pedestrian is shorter than that for a walking pedestrian.
 Moreover, the spectrograms between different types of objects (e.g., vehicles and bicycles) are unique, making them powerful features for object classification.